jasmaa/musical-lights/README.md

-# Musical Lights App
+# Musical Lights

+LEDs that respond to music from a phone

+## How to Use

+## Structure
-Android app to communicate with ESP32 via Bluetooths
+  - `android`: Android app code to communicate with ESP32 via Bluetooth
+  - `server`: ESP32 BT server